data61/gnaf/gnaf-db/README.md

 The nullable type of `ADDRESS_DETAIL.STREET_LOCALITY_PID` would indicate use of a `LEFT JOIN`, however the column contains no `NULL` values so `(INNER) JOIN` can be used instead.

-The same thing using the view is very slow (45892 ms):
+The `G-NAF getting started guide` suggests a database view `ADDRESS_VIEW`.
+Its creation is currently commented out in the database creation script, but here are some results using it.
+Replicating the above query using the view is very slow (45892 ms):

     SELECT * FROM ADDRESS_VIEW
     WHERE STREET_NAME = 'BARRGANA'